Get Involved

 1. COMPLETE VOLUNTEER APPLICATION FORM.

 After you submit the form, a staff person from Boston Partners in Education will contact you to schedule an interview.
-If you need any assistance, call our office at 617.451.6145 for more information.
+If you need any assistance, call our office at 617.451.6145 or email [email protected] for more information.

 2. ATTEND AN INTERVIEW.

-During the one-hour interview we’ll discuss volunteer opportunities and find a potential match for you.
+During the one-hour interview we’ll discuss volunteer opportunities and match options.
 You’ll also be asked to give us permission to conduct Criminal Offender Record Information (CORI) and Sexual Offender Record Information (SORI) background checks.

 3. GET TRAINED.